loumadev/EdupageAPI/README.md

     grades: Grade[];

     creationDate: Date;      // Time when was the assignment created
-    fromDate: Date;          // Time from when is the assignemnt available for students
+    fromDate: Date;          // Time from when is the assignment available for students
-    toDate: Date;            // Time until the assignemnt is available for students
+    toDate: Date;            // Time until the assignment is available for students
     duration: number;        // Number of seconds for students to submit the assignment

     title: string;